 The idea is essentially to create more powerful virtual surround sound that will work for any sound system - not just licensed Dolby Atmos peripherals - though the company warned this is a work-in-progress, with headphone support ready now, but work on stereo and true surround systems still ongoing.
 The quality will also depend heavily on the exact makeup of your ear, so Sony will offer a choice of five sound profiles at launch and a test to help you pick the best one for you.

 The PS5 will also be backwards-compatible so you’ll be able to play PS4 titles on the next-gen console, with the core chipset designed to be capable of simulating the PS4's own core, factoring in the architectural differences between the two.
-Basically that means you'll be able to play most PS4 games on the PS5, though as always some may not work fully.
+Basically that means you'll be able to play most PS4 games on the PS5, though as always some may not work fully, and in fact Sony will soon require that PS4 games submitted for certification work fully on the PS5 too.

-If that wasn't enough, a September 2019 patent seems to showcase an AI-powered voice assistant branded as PlayStation Assist that gamers can use to get in-game help without having to pause the game and Google it.
+If all that wasn't enough, a September 2019 patent seems to showcase an AI-powered voice assistant branded as PlayStation Assist that gamers can use to get in-game help without having to pause the game and Google it.

 As per the patent, the voice assistant should be able to dynamically respond to queries and provide users with "gaming assistance", allowing the system to show you where to find a nearby medkit or help you solve a particularly confusing puzzle.

-Considering the DualSense controller, seen below, includes a built-in mic, we think this could be one of the killer features of the PS5 that Sony is yet to announce.
+Considering the DualSense controller includes a built-in mic, we think this could be one of the killer features of the PS5 that Sony is yet to announce.

 Will the PS5 offer VR support?